 Early Morning Walk at El Nido Town Proper

-I arrived in El Nido‘s Poblacion terminal passed 2AM.
-The town was still a kilometer away.
-When I saw a lady tourist declined a tricycle ride and walked to the town all by herself, I followed suit.
+I arrived in El Nido‘s Poblacion terminal past two in the morning.
+The town proper was still a kilometer away.
+When I saw a lady tourist declined a tricycle ride and walked towards the town all by herself, I followed suit.
 Since I was really shy, I maintained a significant distance.

 Tada!
 A Surprise at Our Melting Pot Hostel

-I reached the doors of Our Melting Pot Hostel at 3AM and I was quite surprised by its look – it was still under-construction.
+I reached the doors of Our Melting Pot Hostel at 3AM.
+I was quite surprised with its look.
+It was still under-construction.
 There was no reception, no guards, nor any welcoming scent.
 A guy, who arrived few minutes before me, greeted me when I opened the door.
 I thought he was a guest too.
-After our short conversation, I learned that he was there to bring some constructions supplies.
+After our short conversation, I learned that he was there to bring some construction supplies.
 He woke the young caretaker who was sleeping in an unfurnished room.
 The caretaker was surprised when I arrived earlier than expected.
 Well, It wasn’t the plan though.
 The brownout in Puerto Princesa made me decide to leave the city early.

-He showed me a dorm type room, the only room that was habitable that time, and allowed me to stay in a bed, without mentioning a fee.
-Then I thought, maybe its free (for a while).
+He showed me a dorm type room, the only room that was habitable that moment, and then allowed me to stay in a bed, without mentioning a fee.
+I thought, maybe its free.
 Well, I was just there to sleep for less than 4 hours and I did not avail any of their promised amenities.
 And yes, it was free.

 Awesome Breakfast, But Duh, That was Expensive!

 I walked around the town early in the morning.
 It was pretty small that I explored it for an hour.
 The beach wasn’t that impressive, it looked like being invaded by the shop owners.
-I took my expensive breakfast (yes, I believe that a ₱230-meal is expensive) at one of El Nido’s fine beachfront restaurants, the OG’s Pension and Restaurants.
+I took my expensive breakfast (yes, I believe that a ₱230-meal is expensive) at one of El Nido’s fine beachfront restaurants—OG’s Pension and Restaurants.

 Before going back to the hostel, I dropped by at the booking office of Northern Hope Tours to confirm my attendance.
 I initially booked for Tour A but when I noticed from their booking board that they offer combination tours, I took the sheer opportunity to join, which they allowed.
 That also meant savings for me.
 Tour A usually costs ₱1,200 while Tour C is around ₱1,400.
 I only paid ₱1500 for both which also included free use of the snorkel, life vest, and a sumptuous lunch.

-Joining me in the Island Hopping tour were the travelling couples Mel and Arrel and the newly weds, Nizah and Gymland.
+Joining me in the Island Hopping tour were the travelling couples Mel and Arrel and the newly weds Nizah and Gymland.
 They were cool but I was in an awesomeness moderation.
 I lost a tooth a week before that trip which caused me some inferiority complex, minimizing my talking powers.
-We also had a cool and ever handsome boatman, Captain Jones, and an accommodating guide, ah – I forgot his name, but he is Captain Jone’s son.
+We also had a cool and ever handsome boatman, Captain Jones, and an accommodating guide.
+I forgot his name, but he is Captain Jone’s son.

-We hovered at one side of the helicopter island first and peeked at the secret beach, but we weren’t able to land because the waves weren’t cooperative that time.
+We hovered at one side of the helicopter island first and peeked at Hidden Beach, but we weren’t able to dock because the waves weren’t cooperative that time.

-Captain Jones slowly and carefully navigated the rough sea to bring us the other side of Matinloc Island, the calmer Tapiutan Straight.
-We docked at Matinloc Shrine and spent some leisurely moments to capture every details of its astounding beauty.
+Captain Jones slowly and carefully navigated the rough sea to bring us to the other side of Matinloc Island, the calmer Tapiutan Straight.
+We stopped at Matinloc Shrine, and then spent some leisurely moments to capture every details of its astounding beauty.
 The final stop of Tour C was the Talisay Beach in Tapiutan Island.
 It was where we had our lunch and did some great snorkeling activities.

-We headed to the second leg of our tour (Tour A) after our lunch.
+We headed to the second leg of our tour after our lunch.
 We swam across a rock hole just to see the strip of the Secret Beach.
 I am an adventurous type of guy and any little spot that cost an effort to see is pretty awesome for me.
-I got a little cut when I hit a rock but it was a small price to pay.
+I got a little cut when I hit a barnacle-infested rock, but it was a small price to pay.

 We also visited the Secret, the Big, and the Small Lagoons.
 Since I did not bring any protection to water-proof my cam, I missed a part of my job to document the places we’d been.
 I saw Mel brought a dry bag but I was shy to borrow it.
 It was only on the later part of the tour when I eventually used her wet-shield.